deepdoctection/deepdoctection/README.md

 ### Install with pip from PyPi

+#### Minimal installation

 If you want to get started with a minimal setting (e.g. running the **deep**doctection analyzer with default configuration or trying the 'Get started notebook'), install **deep**doctection with

 ```
 pip install deepdoctection
 ```

+If you want to use the Tensorflow framework, please install Tensorpack separately.
+Detectron2 will not be installed and layout models/ table recognition models will run with Torchscript on a CPU.

+#### Full installation

 The following installation will give you ALL models available within the Deep Learning framework as well as all models that are independent of Tensorflow/PyTorch.
 Please note, that the dependencies are very complex.
 We try hard to keep